bbauska/W3Cx-5of5/README.md

 <h3 id="ch4-4-1">4.4.1 Class and constructor</h3>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->

-First, let\'s look how we were handling balls previously in our game!
+First, let&apos;s look how we were handling balls previously in our game!

 We have built balls in order to fill the array of balls.